cerenbulbul/Dodgeball_Language/README.md

 ```
 > 3

 :arrow_forward: It is included in the "error handling" section of this language.
 If you enter something wrong, the "Wrong Grammar" error works.
+Making a mistake will not shut down the system.
+After receiving the error message, writing code can continue.

 ```
 STARTGAME